Parasgaming122/kuroji-api/README.md

   <a href="#"><img src="https://img.shields.io/badge/License-MIT-green.svg" alt="License"></a>
 </p>

-VeAnime is a powerful and flexible API for accessing anime information, streaming sources, and related content from various providers.
+Kuroji API is a powerful and flexible API for accessing anime information, streaming sources, and related content from various providers.
 Built on NestJS and TypeScript, it provides a robust and scalable solution for anime-related applications.

 ## Features